dp-tx/yahoo-finance-data-scraper/README.md

 8. Choose your date range and frequency on Yahoo Finance using the buttons at the top.
 9. Wait for the table to fully load.
 10. Click "Download" at the top right and the CSV file containing all of the data in the table should begin downloading to your computer automatically.

+## Imporant Note!
+If you refresh the page or close the tab or your browser, you will have to repeat steps 2-10 again when you revisit Yahoo Finance.
+Also, if you change to another ticker symbol and go to its historical data, you will have to repeat steps 2-10 again as well.
+This code only works as long as you stay on the exact same page (URL) and don't refresh it.